Conic linear series and pencils of plane quartics: An application: some special pencils of plane quartics

 The pencil we want is defined by $\lambda k+\mu f_p=0$ in $\bP^2$.
 It satisfies (1) by construction, because set-theoretically $C_p\cap K_p=\{\Pi_p(q)\}$.
 Let $T_{\lambda,\mu}\sim\lambda K_p+\mu C_p$ be an element of this pencil.

-\textbf{We now prove (2).} If this were not the case, then some $T_{\lambda,\mu}$ would be either the union of a line and a cubic or of two conics.
+{\it Proof of (2)}.
+If this were not the case, then some $T_{\lambda,\mu}$ would be either the union of a line and a cubic or of two conics.
 In the first case we would have $4O\sim4q$ and in the second case $8O\sim 8q$, both contradicting our assumption on $q$.

-\textbf{We now prove (3)}.
-Assume by contradiction that all the pencils constructed above have only singular members.
+{\it Proof of (3)}.
+This is the most delicate rgument of our proofAssume by contradiction that all the pencils constructed above have only singular members.
 Let us fix one of these pencils.
 It is generated by the projection from $p\in U$ of $C$ and by the projection of a cone $K_{t'}$, with $t'\in B$, with vertex $p$.
 It is convenient to fix in this case a plane $\Pi\cong \pr^2$ in $\pr^3$ not containing $p$ nor $q$, and consider the projections over this fixed frame.

 By Bertini's theorem the only common singularity of the elements of the pencil must be at the point $\pi_p(q)=\overline q$.
 Then $C_p$ is singular in $\overline q$ only if the line $\ell$ joining $p$ and $q$ is the tangent line to $C$ at $q$.
 By construction, for all $t\in B$, all the cones $\widetilde K_{ t}$ cut $C$ in $16q$ and by the contradiction assumption they are all singular in $\overline q$.
 This means that $\ell$ is also contained in all the other cones $\widetilde K_{ t}$, for any $t\in B$.
 In other words, the fibre projection of $B$ over $U$ is contained in $U\cap \ell$.
 Since $B$ corresponds to a $1$-dimensional family of quartic cones cutting $C$ on $16q$ and all the pencils associated to any of these cones have all members singular, we conclude that the vertices of these cones must all lie on $\ell$.